-Do Word Tables Confuse You?
+Do Microsoft Word Tables Confuse You?

-Just eight tips aren’t enough to cover the scope of tables in our everyday work.
+These tips aren’t enough to cover the scope of tables in our everyday work.
 I haven’t talked about the role of the Design tab in creating eye-catching tables.
 That is a topic in itself.
 But it is one of the lesser areas to get confused over thanks to the visual help in that tab.